dart-lang/site-www/src/_articles/archive/zones.md

          (e) { print('Caught error: $e'); });
 {% endprettify %}

-The exception thrown by the callback is caught by the error handler of `runZonedGuarded()`.
+The error handler in `runZonedGuarded()` catches the error the callback throws.
 Here's the output:

 {% prettify xml tag=pre+code %}